buzzbirds/scripts/README.md

 - Update the install_elk.yml file to include the hosts, remote user, and published_ports.
 - Run the playbook, and navigate to the elk server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?
 The playbook file is install_elk.yml.
-The file is copied to /etc/ansible
+The file is copied to /etc/ansible.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 The hosts file should be updated to make Ansible run the playbook on a specific machine.
 Update the playbooks’ hosts and remote_user entries, to specify which machine receives which services.

-- _Which URL do you navigate to in order to check that the ELK server is running? http://’elk server public IP’:5601/app/kibana#/home
+- _Which URL do you navigate to in order to check that the ELK server is running? http://<elk server public IP>:5601/app/kibana#/home

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+## As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-# ssh into the jump box form your local workstation
+- ssh into the jump box form your local workstation ssh RedAdmin@<jump_box_public_IP_address>
- ssh RedAdmin@<jump_box_public_IP_address>

-##List Docker containers to obtain the Ansible container name
- sudo docker container list-a
+- List Docker containers to obtain the Ansible container name sudo docker container list-a

-## Starting the Ansible container
- sudo docker container start <Ansible container name>
+- Starting the Ansible container sudo docker container start <Ansible container name>

-## Access the Ansible container shell
- sudo docker container attach <Ansible container name>
+- Access the Ansible container shell sudo docker container attach <Ansible container name>

-# Create the following files within the designated directories.
+- Create the following files within the designated directories.
 Copy and paste the contents of each file from the Github repo.
-The repo file paths are listed above.
+The repo file paths are listed above. nano /etc/ansible/ansible.cfg nano /etc/ansible/hosts
- nano /etc/ansible/ansible.cfg
- nano /etc/ansible/hosts
 nano /etc/ansible/files/filebeat-config.yml
 nano /etc/ansible/files/metricbeat-config.yml

 nano /etc/ansible/pentest-DVWA.yml
 nano /etc/ansible/install_elk.yml
 nano /etc/ansible/roles/filebeat-playbook.yml
 nano /etc/ansible/roles/metricbeat-palybook.yml

-# Modify configuration files in their appropriate directories
-Optional Update ansible.cfg line 107 with the default remote_user
+- Modify configuration files in their appropriate directories Optional Update ansible.cfg line 107 with the default remote_user nano /etc/ansible/ansible.cfg
- nano /etc/ansible/ansible.cfg